 In a business format franchise, the franchisor licenses to its franchisees its trade name and service marks together with its system for delivering products and services under the franchisor’s brand.
 The franchisee is known to consumers by the licensed name it shares with the franchisor and the other franchisees in the system.

 It is the system of delivery that is important in a business format franchise.
 McDonald’s doesn’t franchise hamburgers, and Midas does not franchise mufflers.
-What they franchise is a system that enables the franchisee to offer products and services under the franchisor's brand.
+What these companies franchise is a system that enables the franchisee to offer products and services under the franchisor's brand.
 In exchange for an initial and continuing fee, the franchisee is expected to execute their independent business in a way that ensures consistency and meets the franchise system’s consumer brand promise.

 Business format franchisors establish the look and feel of the business.
 They provide the franchisee with the design and décor for their business, specify the furniture, fixtures, and equipment the franchisee will use.
 They also approve the site that the franchisee selects, establish and enforce product and service quality standards, provide initial and ongoing training and support, provide manuals with specific requirements and recommendations, determine the POS and IT system the franchisee will use, require that the franchisee use only franchisor-created or approved marketing materials, etc.

 Even though the franchisor does not participate in the day-to-day management of the franchisee’s business, what the business format franchisor is trying to achieve is a consistent look and feel for each of its locations.
 Consistent, sustainable replication is the essence of business format franchising.